-In the above table general journal examples, we can see each transaction was recorded as two lines- one debit and one credit account.
+In the above table general journal examples, we can see each transaction records as two lines- one debit and one credit account.

 Let us look at the flow process of entries before and after it is recorded in the general journal.
-Before an entry is made, the maker has to decide:
+Before entry is made, the maker has to decide:

 - the accounts which will be affected by the transaction

 - which account to debit and which account to credit

 After making entries in the general journal in accounting, all the transactions are summarized and posted in the ledger.

 A ledger is an account of final entry, which is a master account that summarizes the transactions in the Company.
 It has individual accounts that record assets, liabilities, equity, revenue, expenses, gains, and losses.